Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

                                                                               max_depth=19,
                                                                               n_estimators=150)))])

-We use standard random forest to classify recipes based on average rating and use balanced random forest to classify recipes based on review counts, since it has more imbalanced data.
+We use the standard random forest to classify recipes based on average ratings and use a balanced random forest to classify recipes based on review counts since it has more imbalanced class labels.

 ---

 ### Hyperparameter Tunning

-We manually iterative through a list of hyperparameter with stratified 5-fold trian-test split seperately for our two classifier models to find the best hyperparameter for model accuracy.
-We found the best `max_depth` hyperparameter to be 16 and 19 and the best `num_estimators` hyperparameter to be 180 and 150 for balanced ranfom forest and standard random forest, respectively, as seen in our pipeline above.
+We manually iterate through a list of hyperparameters with stratified 5-fold train-test split separately for our two classifier models to find the best hyperparameter for model accuracy.
+We found the best `max_depth` hyperparameter to be 16 and 19 and the best `num_estimators` hyperparameter to be 180 and 150 for balanced random forest and standard random forest, respectively, as seen in our pipeline above.

 ---

 ### Model Performance Evaluation

-After fitting our training data into the final model, we evalute our model using testing data.
+After fitting our training data into the final model, we evaluate our model using testing data.
 The confusion matrix below is the result of the prediction of testing data.

 <iframe src="figures/final_confus.html" width=800 height=600 frameBorder=0></iframe>

-As seen in the confusion matrix, our final model has correctly classified a considerable amount of minority class label, class 3 and 4, which is overall an improvement to the baseline model.
+As seen in the confusion matrix, our final model has correctly classified a considerable amount of minority class labels, class 3 and 4, which is overall an improvement to the baseline model.

 <br>